rinalds98/Savory-Junction/README.md

 =

 ## **Solved Bugs**
-- The Star rating system acting weird.
+- The Star rating system when selecting 2 stars it would light up stars(2, 3, 4, 5) but it should only light up stars (1, 2) It was fixed by using display flex and reversing the order.
+The checkbox(Stars) values also had to be changed so they would correspond to the correct star.
 - Update reservation wasn't updating properly and even tho 10 tables it would create a second reservation for a reserved table.

 ## **Unfixed Bugs**